National Wetland Condition Assessment:

 Map with dots showing more than 100 reference sites all along the Atlantic and Gulf coasts.

-In Exhibit 5 below, each dot indicates the observed vegetation MMI score at one of the reference wetland sites.
-Possible index values range from zero to 100, with higher values indicating generally better wetland condition.
+Each dot in Exhibit 5 indicates the observed vegetation score at one of the reference sites.
+Possible index values range from zero to 100, with higher values indicating better wetland condition.
 Many of the dots overlap because they have similar values.

-Vegetation MMI Values at Estuarine Herbaceous Reference Sites
+Vegetation Index Values at Estuarine Herbaceous Reference Sites

 Strip plot showing vegetation multimetric index values for the 100 plus estuarine herbaceous reference sites.
 All values are above 63.

 2. Calculate Condition Benchmarks Using Reference Site Data.
-EPA then used the 5th and 25th percentiles of the distribution of vegetation MMI values observed at reference sites to set the benchmarks for the condition categories (see Exhibit 6 below).
+The EPA then used the 5th and 25th percentiles of the distribution of vegetation values observed at reference sites to set the benchmarks for the condition categories (see Exhibit 6).

-Benchmarks for Condition, Based on Vegetation MMI at Estuarine Herbaceous Reference Sites
+Benchmarks for Condition, Based on Vegetation Index Values at Estuarine Herbaceous Reference Sites

 Strip plot showing the same data as Exhibit 5, with the addition of boundaries marking the 5th and 25th percentiles.
 The 25th percentile is the boundary between good and fair conditions, and the 5th is the boundary between fair and poor.

 3. Assign Condition Categories to Wetlands.
-Using those vegetation MMI benchmarks, EPA assigned the condition (good/fair/poor) to each of the estuarine herbaceous wetlands that were randomly sampled as part of the NWCA.
-The exhibit below shows the vegetation MMI value for each estuarine herbaceous wetland site sampled in 2016 and the condition category in which it falls.
+Using those benchmarks, the EPA assigned the condition (good/fair/poor) to each of the estuarine herbaceous wetlands that were randomly sampled as part of the NWCA.
+Exhibit 7 shows the vegetation value for each estuarine herbaceous wetland site sampled in 2021 and the condition category in which it falls.

-Vegetation MMI Values at Estuarine Herbaceous Sites Randomly Sampled During NWCA 2016
+Vegetation Index Values at Estuarine Herbaceous Sites Randomly Sampled During NWCA 2021

-The NWCA benchmarks are not equivalent to individual state water quality standards, and they do not replace the assessment by states and tribes of the quality of wetlands relative to their specific water quality standards under the Clean Water Act.
-For additional information on state-specific and local water quality data and assessments, visit EPA’s How’s My Waterway application.
+The NWCA assessment benchmarks have no legal effect and are not equivalent to individual state water quality standards, nor do the condition categories correspond to the categories states and Tribes use when they assess the quality of wetlands relative to their specific water quality standards under the Clean Water Act.
+For example, a rating of poor condition in this report does not necessarily mean a site is "impaired" as defined by state and Tribal water quality standards assessment protocols.
+For additional information on state-specific and local water quality data and assessments, visit the EPA How’s My Waterway application.
+To learn more about water quality standards, visit the EPA Water Quality Standards Academy.

 National Results

 This chapter presents information on each of the NWCA indicators.
-Each indicator section contains three parts: a brief explanation of why the indicator matters, results from the 2016 survey, and (when appropriate) change in condition from 2011 to 2016.
-All change results described in the text are statistically significant.
+Each indicator section contains three parts: a brief explanation of why the indicator matters, results from the 2021 survey and, in some cases, change in condition.
+All condition changes described in the text are statistically significant.
+For more details on the benchmarks for each indicator, see the NWCA 2021 Technical Support Document.
+To download raw data from the survey, visit the EPA NARS data page.
+All comparisons between earlier NWCA reports and NWCA 2021 should be made using the new information presented in the 2021 report and dashboard.

-The graphs in this chapter show the estimated percentage of wetland area nationwide in each condition category (for example, good, fair, and poor).
+The graphs in this chapter show the estimated percentage of wetland area nationwide in each condition category (for example, good, fair and poor).
 Each graph also shows the percentage of wetland area that was not assessed.
-Exhibit 8, below, explains the graphical conventions used throughout this report to provide a point estimate and 95% confidence interval for each set of results displayed.
+Exhibit 8 explains the graphical conventions used throughout this report to provide a point estimate and 95% confidence interval for each set of results displayed.

 How To Read the Graphs in This Report